fuzziqersoftware/cyclone/README.md

 The Thrift server provides the following functions:

 - `update_metadata`: Creates series or modifies the storage format of existing series.
-If write buffering is used, this call returns before the changes are committed to disk.
+If write buffering is used and skip_buffering is false (the default), this call returns before the changes are committed to disk.
 - `delete_series`: Deletes one or more series, as well as all buffered writes in memory for those series.
 Patterns may be given here; all series that match the pattern will be deleted.
 Entire directory trees can also be deleted by providing a pattern ending in `.**` (this is a special case and does not work in other places or other commands).
 This call does not return until the changes are committed to disk, even if write buffering is used.
 - `read`: Reads datapoints from one or more series.
 Patterns may be given here.
+- `read_all`: Reads all datapoints and metadata from a series.
+Patterns may not be given here.
+This call does not respect buffered writes; if there are uncommitted changes to a series, they will not be returned.
+This is mainly for internal use during the verification and repair procedure.
 - `write`: Writes datapoints to one or more series.
 Patterns may not be given here.
-If write buffering is used, this call returns before the changes are committed to disk.
+If write buffering is used and skip_buffering is false (the default), this call returns before the changes are committed to disk.
 - `find`: Searches for series and directories matching the given patterns.
 In the returned list, items that end with `.*` are subdirectories; all others are individual series.
 - `stats`: Returns current server stats.
-- `serialize_series`: Returns a compressed serialized version of an entire series, for passing to another Cyclone server.
-The data format is specific to Cyclone.
-Returns an empty string on error.
-- `restore_series`: Creates a series from a serialized series returned by the above function.
-If the series already exists and combine_from_existing is given, Cyclone first performs a read of the highest-resolution archive in the existing series, then restores the serialized series, and finally writes the previously-read data into the new series.
-This call bypasses write buffering entirely; if there are buffered writes for the restored series, they may occur after the restore.

 See cyclone_if.thrift for complete descriptions of the parameters and return values for these functions.